joinpursuit/Pursuit-Core-iOS/lessons/unit2/DelegationThroughTextFields/README.md

 # 8. Setting up delegates through Interface Builder

 Instead of writing the code in viewDidLoad, you can control-drag from your textField to the ViewController in Interface Builder.
 It's easy to forget you've done it, so make sure to check the Connections inspector.
 I recommend using the method we used above for additional clarity.

+# 9. Delegation for multiple TextFields

+Similar to creating a single IBAction for multiple buttons, we can set our ViewController as the delegate for multiple TextFields.
+Inside the body of our delegate methods, we'll need to check to see which TextField it is.
+Let's add a field for the user to enter their name.